AGSC: Adaptive Granularity and Semantic Clustering for Uncertainty Quantification in Long-text Generation¶

 Key Findings¶

-- Topic-aware aggregation substantially outperforms simple pooling.
+- Topic-aware aggregation is significantly superior to simple pooling.

 Highlights & Insights¶